ddev/ddev/docs/content/users/extend/traefik-router.md

 * The `config/<projectname>.yaml` file contains the configuration for the project, including information about routers, services, and certificates.
     * You can modify a project's dynamic configuration by adding `dynamic_config.*.yaml` files to `.ddev/traefik/`.
 These will be merged with an alphanumeric sort **override** strategy, so anything that is needed can be added or replaced.
     * An example `.ddev/traefik/dynamic_config.middlewares.yaml.example` file is provided in `.ddev/traefik/`.
 It can be modified to define and assign different middlewares, as well as overriding any default parameters.
 Please see `.ddev/traefik/README.md` file for more details.
+    * The extra config files may contain Go template placeholders, for injecting App-specific data into the config.
+But this is an advanced option that most can ignore.
+If you use them, note that template {{ }} placeholders cannot go at the start of a key (e.g. `{{.App.Name}}-web-80-http`).
+They must be preceded by any character, or used in YAML values.
+This means that if a middleware needs to be namespaced with the app's name, it will either need to be done manually or pre-namespaced when an add-on creates its dynamic_config.*.yaml file from its own go template.

 ## Debugging Traefik Routing